fabikasp/equation_guide/README.md

 # EquationGuide

-Website for solving equations step by step getting feedback and tips.
+Website for solving equations step by step with feedback and tips.

 ## Installation